 Analysis: The high yield credit spread has decreased slightly in the past month.
-It remains above 5, but is not yet pricing in a recession.
-I'm currently negative on this picture.
+It is currently below 5 and is not yet pricing in a recession.
+I'm currently neutral on this picture.
 Chart Framework: incrementally negative on the economic outlook with the spread above 5.
 Anything above 8 would suggest that the bond market is pricing in a recession and this metric would start to become a contrarian indicator.